 One of the most important events happening in Town Hall on Amsterdam Dam Square was the court of Justice.
 Criminals received their official death sentence during a special public ceremony.
 In the Justice Room, the public could watch the scene through the barred windows.

-The Justice Room is heavenly decorated with famous verdicts: Zaleucus, Salomo and Brutus and there are symbols of justice, death and punishment all around.
+The Justice Room is decorated with sculptures of three famous verdicts: Zaleucus, Salomo and Brutus and there are symbols of justice, death, and punishment.

 The prison cells become wine cellars and the cold marble floors are covered with thick carpets.
 On the outside, facing Dam Square, he puts up a balcony, where the King can address his people.

 In 1815 the building officially becomes the Royal Palace of the Dutch royal family.
 The Dutch royal family however only uses the palace during official state visits and the occasional state affairs of festivity.
 There are voices who say the Amsterdam Royal Palace should be given back to the citizens.